montopolis/desdinova/README.md

 - Opinionated for use with Tailwind CSS, Flowbite, and Cloudflare Pages
 - Minimize external and 3rd-party dependencies
 - Ideally 100s on Lighthouse
+- Help unblock anyone new to Astro and/or Cloudflare Pages
 - F R E E !
 - F A S T !